Breast augmentation: Impediments to breastfeeding

-The patient
+The person

 Psychology

-The studies Body Image Concerns of Breast Augmentation Patients (2003) and Body Dysmorphic Disorder and Cosmetic Surgery (2006) reported that the woman who underwent breast augmentation surgery also had undergone psychotherapy, had low self-esteem, presented frequent occurrences of psychological depression, had attempted suicide, and had body dysmorphiaa type of mental illness wherein she perceives non-existent physical defects.
-Post-operative patient surveys about the mental health and the quality of life of the women, reported improved physical health, physical appearance, social life, self-confidence, self-esteem, and satisfactory sexual functioning.
+The studies Body Image Concerns of Breast Augmentation Patients (2003) and Body Dysmorphic Disorder and Cosmetic Surgery (2006) and other studies reported that those who sought breast augmentation surgery had elevated incidences of seeking psychotherapy, higher incidences of reporting low self-esteem and higher occurrences of psychological depression before having the surgery compared to the general population of women.
+They also had a higher probability of body dysmorphia, which is defined in the study as: "...extreme dissatisfaction and preoccupation with a perceived appearance defect that often leads to significant functional impairment."

+Post-operative patient surveys about the mental health and the quality of life of the women, reported improved physical health, physical appearance, social life, self-confidence, self-esteem, and satisfaction sexual functioning.
 Furthermore, most of the women reported long-term satisfaction with their breast implants; some despite having had medical complications that required surgical revision, either corrective or aesthetic.
-Likewise, in Denmark, 8.0 percent of breast augmentation patients had a pre-operative history of psychiatric hospitalization.
+In Denmark, 8.0 percent of breast augmentation patients had a pre-operative history of psychiatric hospitalization.

 Women bodybuilders

 The Cosmeticsurgery.com article They Need Bosoms, too – Women Weight Lifters (2013) reported that women weight-lifters have resorted to breast augmentation surgery to maintain a feminine physique, and so compensate for the loss of breast mass consequent to the increased lean-body mass and decreased body-fat consequent to lifting weights.